-Apple iMessage is a messaging service for iOS devices and Mac computers. iMessage supports text and attachments such as photos, contacts, and locations.
+Apple iMessage is a messaging service for iOS devices, Apple Watch, and Mac computers. iMessage supports text and attachments such as photos, contacts, and locations.
 Messages appear on all of a user's registered devices so that a conversation can be continued from any of the user's devices. iMessage makes extensive use of the Apple Push Notification service (APNs).
-Apple doesn't log messages or attachments, and their contents are protected by end-to-end encryption so no one but the sender and receiver can access them.
+Apple doesn't log the contents of messages or attachments, which are protected by end-to-end encryption so no one but the sender and receiver can access them.
 Apple can't decrypt the data.